Deltavinay1/bookstore/README.md

 npm run dev
 The deployment server will start at http://localhost:5173

+To load data :
+Connect to local Mongodb compass server.

 The default admin created using nodemon seed.js has
     username : admin